felixhahnweilheim/humhub-flex-theme/docs/README.md

 **Like Link**

 Similar to Comment Link.
-But for the icon you can decide between thumbs up (default), heart and star.
+But for the icon you can choose your own from the list of FontAwesome icons.

 ## Translations
 - German